PaddlePaddle/Paddle/benchmark/README.md

 | TensorFlow   | 223 | 364  | 645   | 1235 |
 | Caffe        | 324 | 627  | 1232  | 2513 |

-##### Notation
+**Notation**

-All platforms use cuDnn-v5.1.
-You might see that caffe is slower, because the workspace limit size is 8 * 1024 * 1024 in Caffe's cuDnn-conv interface.
-This size is larger in PaddlePaddle and TensorFlow.
-Caffe will be faster if increasing the workspace limit size.
+All platforms use cuDNN-v5.1.
+We see that caffe is slower in this experiment, because its workspace limit size of cuDNN-conv interface is 8 * 1024 * 1024, which is smaller in PaddlePaddle and TensorFlow.
+Note that Caffe will be faster if increasing the workspace limit size.

 - GoogletNet:  input - 3 * 224 * 224, Time: ms/batch